Author: Dinesh Chauhan

 PRACTICAL ILLUSTRATION OF THE CASE WITNESSING PROCESS

-(Note: D: Doctor, P: Patient, Italics: Consultants commentary, Bold: Pertinent portions in the case, HG: Hand Gestures)
+(Note: D: Doctor, P: Patient, Italics: Consultants commentary.

 A lean thin emaciated 10-year-old girl of dark complexion coming from lower middle class family consulted us on 23rd July 2012 for PUO (pyrexia of unknown origin and USG s/o of hepatosplenomegaly) since 4 months.

 Her main complaint was recurrent fever which used to recur every week, with loss of weight; she used to get fever with chills esp. in the evening.

 Father of the patient: Now there is nothing specific, no fever, was not eating much, weakness, after every 15 days she use to get fever.

 P: Sometimes when I eat there is pain in the stomach.
 I don’t like to eat anything then, many weird thoughts come to my mind and I don’t like it.

 It was already about 5 minutes in the case and this child had only spoken few lines.
 This for me meant that she needs to be given more time and space so that she could connect with her own individualistic expression.

 D: Tell me more about yourself, what you like and dislike?